Lady Laura Ridding: Life

 Ridding was born in Harley Street.
-Her father, Roundell Palmer, 1st Earl of Selborne, had married Lady Laura, daughter of William Waldegrave, 8th Earl Waldegrave, in 1848.
+Her father, Roundell Palmer, 1st Earl of Selborne, had married Lady Laura Waldegrave, daughter of William Waldegrave, 8th Earl Waldegrave, in 1848.
 They had five children and she was their eldest.

 In 1876 she married George Ridding, the first bishop of Southwell, and became known as Lady Laura Ridding.

 In 1885 she founded the National Union of Women Workers at a conference in Nottingham that she had organised.
 She founded the organisation with the writer Louise Creighton and the administrator Emily Janes.
 Although it was called a union its purpose was to co-ordinate the voluntary efforts of women across Great Britain.
-It said that it would "promote sympathy of thought and purpose among the women of Great Britain and Ireland" Creighton became the first President and in time Ridding would also serve.
+It said that it would "promote sympathy of thought and purpose among the women of Great Britain and Ireland".
+Creighton became the first President and in time Ridding would also serve.

 Ridding wrote five biographies, the first three volumes were for her husband.
 She then wrote a biography of her nephew Robert Palmer and a fifth about her sister Laura Palmer.

 Ridding moved to the rectory in Wonston in 1904 and died there in 1939.